Miszamm/ms-ktm/README.md

 additional button is placed above the cards and below H3 page heading.

 - Testing/Result
-Button to create new category works as expected , data is passed to database and new category being created, after multiply testing, no issues recorded, similar with editing and deleting categories.
+Button to create new category works as expected, data is passed to database and new category being created, after multiply testing, no issues recorded, similar with editing and deleting categories.
 The only issue is that the cards not looking vissually appealing enough and some styling needs to be added(extra margin to seperate items from each other).
 After testing on different types of devices, the page respond well and resize accordingly, with all items in place.

+In the final stage of development the Ide uninstall all the requirements and completeley remove env.py file.
+After final battle I end up with the following
+error:

+    from flask_uploads import UploadSet, IMAGES, configure_uploads
+    File "/workspace/.pip-modules/lib/python3.8/site-packages/flask_uploads.py", line 26, in <module>
+    from werkzeug import secure_filename, FileStorage
+    ImportError: cannot import name 'secure_filename' from 'werkzeug' (/workspace/.pip-modules/lib/python3.8/site-packages/werkzeug/__init__.py)

+After many attempts and nearly giving up on the project all together and one attempet of disposing my laptop(tried to trow it away thrue closed window)
+I eventually found solution on Stackverflow.
+According to the description it was a bug related to the current version 1.0.0 of workzeug.
+It's merged but not yet published in pypi.
+The workaround know until now is to downgrade from werkzeug=1.0.0 to werkzeug==0.16.0 The solution for the problem was

+    pip install -U Werkzeug==0.16.0

+After install,  everything worked as expected.
+Further testing implemented no errors recorded.

 # 6. Technologies
 Languages